BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 ## 3. Timelock to effective setting
 To prevent acidental and sudden change in the protocol, we apply timelock regarding setting change until effectiveness, except protocol pausing.
 - All admin role changes require a timelock = 24h to be effective.
-- All settings (on OracleSetter, on TuningSetter, on BizSetter) require a timelock of 8 hours to be effective.
+- All settings (on OracleSetter, on BizSetter) require a timelock of 4 hours to be effective.
 - Only "_Pause the entire protocol_" is **immediately effective**.

 ![image](https://github.com/user-attachments/assets/e5fe665c-316c-453a-967d-b98dd9e655a7)

 ## Notes for unitests
-- Test changes of 4 admin roles in 5-minute timelock
+- Test changes of 3 admin roles in 5-minute timelock
 - Test role separation: 1 role 1 separate admin address which MUST-NOT overlap each other.
-That means BizSetter admin cannot set the params _setFee_ and _setKappa_ of TuningSetter role.
+That means BizSetter admin cannot set the param _SetOracleof_ of the OracleSetter role.
 - Test the immediate pause
 - Test other settings in 3-minute timelock
 - Test overlapping per setting before effectiveness: for example, submit 1st TX to change Kappa, while waiting to be effective, another TX is submitted to change Kappa.
 The protocol should care the latest TX.